far-os/os/README.md

 # FarOS
-A simple OS built in nasm and C.
+A simple OS with a kernel built in nasm and C, with applets written in C++.
 To clone, makes sure you use `git clone --recursive`.
 See [below](#quick-information-compiler-qic)

 ## Compilation config